Exotic Animal Internship

 For General Internship application enquiries, please contact the Graduate School (firstname.lastname@example.org).

-Exotic Animal interns/students will receive advanced training and experience in exotic species, including rabbits, reptiles, small mammals and birds at the exotic referral services at the Beaumont Sainsbury Animal Hospital (Camden).
+One Exotic Animal intern/student will receive advanced training and experience in exotic species, including rabbits, reptiles, small mammals and birds at the exotic referral services at the Beaumont Sainsbury Animal Hospital (Camden).

 For more information and the latest news affecting fees see Tuition Fees.